QuestNetwork/qD/README.md

 ``watch-reset`` Cleans the watch list, in case of ```System Limit``` error

-We added an example ```swarm.json``` to the ```src/app``` folder with an example node to make reproduction easier, but we strongly recommend to use our [Quest CLI](https://github.com/QuestNetwork/quest-cli) to test and build the app.

-Pro Tip: Put a file in your `/bin` that runs the quest-cli like so `node /path/to/quest-cli/index.js` from any folder on your system.
-It's much nicer!

 **IPFS Deploy**

 System Requirements: **Memory** 3.75GB **Storage** 6GB **NodeJS** 14 **NPM** 6 **IPFS** 0.6

-`npm run ipfs`
+`ipfs daemon & npm run ipfs`

 `ipfs pin add <CID>`

-If you have trouble getting the directory discovered by gateways, you can try ```./ipfs-propagate.sh``` from the root git folder.
+If you have trouble getting the directory discovered by gateways, you can try ```./ipfs-propagate.sh``` from the root of this repository.
 Keep in mind that the bundled web application is >14MB alone without assets, please be patient until we have a preloader.

+We added an example ```swarm.json``` to the ```src/app``` folder with an example node to make reproduction easier, but we strongly recommend to use our [Quest CLI](https://github.com/QuestNetwork/quest-cli) to test and build the app.

+Pro Tip: Put a file in your `/bin` that runs the quest-cli like so `node /path/to/quest-cli/index.js` from any folder on your system.
+It's much nicer!

 ## Features